albendz/albendz-code-share/site/content/blog/interviews/coding_problem_solving.md

 identifying how each topic shows up in questions, and ensuring you know how to solve Leetcode problems in your language of choice.

-For each topic, I recommend doing 1 leetcode easy and 2 leetcode medium for this phase of review.
+For each topic, I recommend doing 1 Leetcode easy and 2 Leetcode medium for this phase of review.

 ### Mock Interview Timed Review

 For this type of review, focus on creating an interview-like situation where you solve each problem without interruption and without looking anything up with a goal of solving
-Leetcode easy within 15 min and leetcode medium within 30 min.
+Leetcode easy within 15 min and Leetcode medium within 30 min.
 Try to do at least one per topic and then focus on areas where you need more practice.
 After a certain point, I just use the Leetcode random question button and try to make sure I practice topics evenly.

 Make sure to follow this rough outline when solving problems:
 1. Clarify the problem: repeat back the problem and confirm you understand the examples, provide another example if you can think of one